48 Hours On A Train: Full Amtrak Empire Builder Review

 The WiFi Doesn’t Work

-I’d taken a 18-hour Amtrak before this one (NYC to Chicago) and have taken a handle more since and NOT ONCE have I got the WiFi to work!
+I’d taken a 18-hour Amtrak before this one (NYC to Chicago) and have taken a couple more since and NOT ONCE have I got the WiFi to work!
 It’s a mystery to me!
 Maybe my phone just hated me or maybe it is just shit.
 But it didn’t work.
 So assume you’re not going to have WiFi and then it’s a pleasant perk if it actually works for you.

 Lack of Communication